- Neem oil is a natural pesticide made from the seeds of the neem tree.

 If you notice that your houseplant leaves have little holes in them or webbing around where the leaves meet the stem, this is a warning sign that pests are present!
 It’s handy to have some ready-to-use spray available to treat problems like this as they arise.

-how to apply neem oil
+How to apply neem oil to plants

 When you apply neem oil, make sure to coat the top and bottom of your plant leaves completely.
-Many people forget to spray the bottom of leaves, but don’t skip this step!
+Many people forget to spray the bottom of the leaves, but don’t skip this step!
 Bugs often hang on the underside of leaves and lay their eggs here as well.
 To ensure you’re protecting your plants completely, we also recommend lightly spraying the stems and soil for full coverage.

 More neem oil isn’t necessarily better though.
 If you spray your plant too often, a thick layer of neem oil can suffocate the leaves and disrupt photosynthesis.
 When this happens, you will notice your plant leaves start to droop and turn yellow.

-when to avoid using neem oil
+When to avoid using neem oil

 Neem oil should only be used on healthy plants, as it can worsen common plant health issues.
 Do not use neem oil 🚫 on plants in the following conditions or with the following preferences: